volterraedge/terraform-provider-volterra/docs/resources/volterra_forward_proxy_policy.md

 `prefixes` - (Required) Destination IPv4 prefixes. (`String`).

+### Dst Any

+Traffic is not matched against any segment.

 ### Dst Asn List

 The ASN is obtained by performing a lookup for the destination IPv4 Address in a GeoIP DB..